timauzinger/BodhiraLightingController/README.md

 ## Controls

-Bohira can currently be controlled via DMx-Input or using an "Ableton Push 2".
+Bodhira can currently be controlled via DMx-Input or using an "Ableton Push 2".
 It always can also be controlled using the UI via mouse or touchscreen.
 In Future versions OSC-controlls may be added.

 ### Dmx-Overview